wbx1727031/Investigator-accuracy/README.md

 ![image](PNG/LOCATION.jpg)

-### If you have any issues during the IA calculation, do not hesitate to contact me by email (wbx19911026@outlook.com) or leave a message under this project.
+### Hope the IA metric can be helpful in your research project.
+If you have any issues during the IA calculation, do not hesitate to contact me by email (wbx19911026@outlook.com) or leave a message under this project.
+### The related paper has been published in the International Journal of Applied Earth Observation and Geoinformation (https://doi.org/10.1016/j.jag.2023.103402).